Get Started

 What is aDNA?

 aDNA (Agentic DNA) is an open standard for organizing project knowledge so both humans and AI agents can navigate it.
-Think of it as a genome for your project — a structured encoding of what your project knows, who is involved, and how work gets done.
+The point is simple: make a project easy to build on, operate, and understand — without re-explaining it at the start of every session.
+Think of it as a genome for your project: a structured encoding of what it knows, who's involved, and how work gets done.

 The problem

-• The Triad — every project is organized into three directories: who/ (people and governance), what/ (knowledge and decisions), and how/ (operations and workflows).
-An agent that has seen one aDNA project knows where to look in any other.
+• The Triad — every project splits into three directories: who/ (people and governance), what/ (knowledge and decisions), and how/ (operations and work).
+See one aDNA project and you know where to look in any other.

-• Governance filesCLAUDE.md, AGENTS.md, MANIFEST.md, STATE.md, and README.md orient agents at every level.
-The root CLAUDE.md is the agent's entry point: purpose, structure, rules, where to start.
+• Governance filesCLAUDE.md, AGENTS.md, MANIFEST.md, STATE.md, and README.md orient an agent at every level.
+The root CLAUDE.md is the entry point: purpose, structure, rules, where to start.

-• Typed entities — 14 base entity types (concepts, missions, sessions, lattices, and more) with consistent frontmatter and naming.
-An agent that knows what a mission file looks like can load any mission file in any aDNA project and understand it immediately.
+• Typed entities — 16 base entity types (missions, sessions, lattices, inventory, and more), each with consistent frontmatter and naming.
+Know what one mission file looks like and you can read any mission file in any aDNA project.

-A minimal aDNA project — three directories, five governance files, everything an agent needs to orient:
+A minimal aDNA project — three directories, five governance files:

 your-project.aDNA/